30th Birthday Ideas: Dublin Is the Answer (and Here's Why)

 For a glitzy night out, head to Farrier & Draper.
 This bar exudes romance and glamour, with its plush armchairs, high ceilings and artwork that covers every inch of the walls.
 There are different rooms within the bar, each with different decor but no less elegant than the other.
 While there are a great selection of beers on tap, it’s the cocktail list that really shines.
-When it comes to drinks, trying some poitín is one of our better 30th birthday ideas in Dublin.
+When it comes to drinks, trying some poitín is one of our better 30th birthday plans in the Irish capital.
 This traditional Irish spirit was once an illegal moonshine...so you know it’s good.

 Speaking of, Bar 1661 was named after the year poitín was banned.
 It offers a huge range of cocktails made with the stuff.
 If you’re staying out all night (don’t kid yourself) you might need some caffeine -we recommend the Belfast Coffee- a version of Irish Coffee made with cold brew, cream, nutmeg and Ban Poitín.
 If this spirit really doesn’t do it for you, then there is also a great selection of Irish whiskey and gin as well as some great craft-beers.

 Enjoy a cocktail at the Vintage Cocktail Club